polinchw/docker-release-guide/README.md

  of how to run the container as a Docker Service using Docker-Machine:

  docker-machine ssh monitorserver-swarm-master 'docker service create -e "SPRING_PROFILES_ACTIVE=aws-dev" -e "JASYPT_ENCRYPTOR_PASSWORD=xxx" --replicas 2 --name monitor-server -p 8080:8080 polinchw/monitor-server'

+ ## Adding Portainer to view the Docker-Swarm(s)

+ Docker-Machine is great but it's command line driven.
+You can add a pretty GUI front end to Docker-Machine by installing Portainer.
+In my example I'm running Portainer on the same Linux VM that is running Docker-Machine.

+ ## Use Portainer to deploy application updates

+ Once you have your app released with Docker-Machine or Portainer (yes you can release your Docker Service right from Portainer) you can use Portainer to update your app by running another build through Jenkins again then simply updating the Docker Service number in Portainer.

+ Portainer would be great for a Dev-Ops group that is responsible for pushing out releases.